ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 This contract checks the following conditions to allow spending of the box:
 1) current block number in Ergo blockchain (aka blockchain HEIGHT) should be greater than the given deadline
-2) the spending transaction should be signed by the user of ErgoTool using the secret key corresponding to the userPk.
+2) the spending transaction should be signed by the user of FreezeCoin using the secret key corresponding to the userPk.

 The first condition effectively forbids spending of the box before the Ergo